davetron5000/angular-rails-book/bootstrap.md

     > rails s

-If you the Rails error page with a message like so:
+If you get the Rails error page with a message like so:

     couldn't find file 'bootstrap/glyphicons-halflings-regular.eot'